Background pattern

 Ibuprofen Teva 400 mg Soft Capsules

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medicine, as it contains important information for you.

-Follow exactly the administration instructions contained in this leaflet or those given by your doctor or pharmacist.
+Follow the administration instructions for the medicine contained in this package leaflet or as indicated by your doctor or pharmacist.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

 • You should consult a doctor if the pain worsens or does not improve after 5 days or the fever does not improve after 3 days.

-1. What is Ibuprofen Teva and what it is used for
+1. What is Ibuprofen Teva and what is it used for

 2. What you need to know before taking Ibuprofen Teva